 As of the closing of the Offerings, the Company also will have outstanding options to purchase up to a total of (i) approximately 2,628,600 shares of Common Stock issued pursuant to the Company's 1997 Stock Plan, and (ii) 15,000 shares of Common Stock issued pursuant to the Company's 1997 Directors Stock Plan.
-A total of 3,500,000 shares will be issuable pursuant to the 1997 Stock Plan, and a total of 250,000 shares will be issuable pursuant to the 1997 Directors Stock Plan.
+The greater of (i) 3,500,000 shares or (ii) 15% of the number of shares of Common Stock outstanding on the date of grant will be issuable pursuant to the 1997 Stock Plan, and a total of 250,000 shares will be issuable pursuant to the 1997 Directors Stock Plan.
 The Company intends to file a registration statement covering all such shares under the Securities Act.
 See "Management -- 1997 Stock Plan."